May 23, 2025

 Strategic cash flow management

-With seamless information sharing, you can capture early payment discounts and avoid late fees.
-The finance team can balance supplier payment terms with cash position, maximizing working capital while keeping vendors happy.
+When AP and procurement share real-time data, you can capture early payment discounts and avoid late fees.
+Your finance team can balance supplier payment terms with your cash position, maximizing working capital while keeping vendors happy.

 Efficient processing